travis-ci/docs-travis-ci-com/user/languages/scala.md

 ## Projects using sbt

-If your project has `project` directory or `build.sbt` file in the repository root, Travis Scala builder will use `sbt` to build it.
+If your project has `project` directory or `build.sbt` file in the repository root, the Travis CI Scala builder will use `sbt` to build it.

 Thanks to [paulp/sbt-extras](https://github.com/paulp/sbt-extras) the sbt version of your project is dynamically detected and used.